HealthyGamer/CodingEvents/Projects to Tasks.md

 In business, several layers exist between the overall strategy and day-to-day tasks.
 While we'll only focus on the bottom three, knowing that the project needs to function within a larger context is helpful.

-Strategy: The strategy layer defines a business's goals, objectives, and vision.
+- Strategy: The strategy layer defines a business's goals, objectives, and vision.
 It sets the direction and long-term project planning, considering market analysis, competition, and business objectives.
 This layer provides the high-level framework within which projects are executed.
-Portfolio: The portfolio layer focuses on managing a collection of projects within an organization.
+- Portfolio: The portfolio layer focuses on managing a collection of projects within an organization.
 It involves prioritizing, selecting, and aligning projects with the company's strategic objectives.
 The portfolio layer ensures that resources, budgets, and timelines are allocated effectively across various projects to maximize overall organizational success.
-Product: The product layer revolves around developing and delivering a specific product or service.
+- Product: The product layer revolves around developing and delivering a specific product or service.
 It includes defining the product requirements, identifying the target market, conducting market research, and creating a product roadmap.
 The product layer ensures that the final output meets customer needs and aligns with the organization's overall strategy.
-Project: The project layer represents the specific initiatives or endeavors to achieve the desired product or outcome.
+- Project: The project layer represents the specific initiatives or endeavors to achieve the desired product or outcome.
 It involves planning, organizing, and executing the project activities, assigning resources, and managing the project timeline and budget.
 The project layer focuses on delivering the desired results within the defined constraints.
-Iteration: The iteration layer refers to the repetitive cycles or sprints within a project's timeline.
+- Iteration (Sprint): The iteration layer refers to the repetitive cycles or sprints within a project's timeline.
 It involves breaking down the project into smaller, manageable parts and working on them in iterative cycles.
 Each iteration typically lasts for a fixed duration, resulting in a working deliverable or increment of the final product.
 The iteration layer allows feedback, learning, and adaptation throughout the project's execution.
-Day: The day layer represents a project's daily activities and tasks.
+- Day: The day layer represents a project's daily activities and tasks.
 It involves the day-to-day execution, coordination, and collaboration among team members.
 The day layer focuses on completing specific tasks, addressing challenges, and ensuring progress toward the project's objectives.
 Daily activities can include meetings, discussions, task assignments, and updates on project status.

 ## Understand the Project